davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives/dirty-knives-bandito-burrito-sep-14-2001.md

 title: Dirty Knives played Bandito Burrito in Huntsville, Alabama.
 date: 2001-09-14T22:00:00.000Z
 image: /static/img/rock/dirty-knives/dirty-knives-bandito-burrito-1990.jpg
-summary: The picture is from 1990, found on a website.
 excerpt: The picture is from 1990, found on a website.
 tags:
   - post